-Most features on smartphones follow a trend of appearing first on flagships and then slowly trickle down to more affordable phones.
+Most features on smartphones follow a trend of appearing first on flagships and then slowly trickling down to more affordable phones.
 We saw this happen with HD screens, fingerprint scanners, display notches, fast charging, and IP ratings.
-However, there’s one technology that for some reason has not yet been adopted in mid-range and budget-oriented smartphones, and that’s Wireless Charging.
+However, there’s one technology that, for some reason, has not yet been adopted in mid-range and budget-oriented smartphones, and that’s Wireless Charging.
 Wireless Charging is a feature that has existed on smartphones for almost a decade now.
 Samsung’s Droid Charge came with a replaceable back that had support for Qi wireless charging.

 How Does Wireless Charging Work?

 Before we get into how your phone magically charges when you place it on a wireless charging mat or pad, let’s take a short trip down the memory lane to Class 10 Physics and try to understand the basics of magnetism and electricity.
 Let’s first begin with Alternating Current, or what is more commonly referred to as AC.
 As the name suggests, in AC, the current does not flow in one direction, but it rather flows in two opposite directions alternatively.
 According to famous scientist Oersted’s experiments, electric current induces a magnetic field.
 The magnetic field depends on the direction in which the current is flowing, which means there will be different magnetic fields depending on the direction of the current.

 As we discussed earlier, in Alternating Current, the direction of current changes frequently.
 This means that the magnetic field produced by AC also changes as the direction of current changes rapidly.
 This change in the magnetic field produces electricity as discovered by Michael Faraday, and that is exactly the science behind wireless charging.
 If you think this was beyond your understanding, let’s look at it in a practical way, just the way it happens in real life.